 SAP BusinessObjects Business Intelligence 4.1 Launch Pad Default Preferences

-My colleague Chris Greer has a great write-up on setting default user preferences, either by user or group, which was introduced as a new feature of the BI 4.0 platform.
+My colleague Chris Greer has a write-up on setting default user preferences, either by user or group, which was introduced as a new feature of the SAP BI 4.0 platform.

 So that explains the mechanics of customization.
 But how to use it practically?
 Use the upgrade as an opportunity to educate your customers about your brand (see related article, Business Intelligence Branding).
 Don’t lose sleep over retraining users that the InfoView portal has been renamed as the BI Launch pad.
 Or wondering if and when SAP will finally pull the plug on the BusinessObjects brand.

 I’m sure I’ll have more to share about BI 4.1 as I begin working daily with the new release.
 And I hope to write soon about using the CSS customization features recently introduced in BI 4.0 SP4.
 In the meantime, Christine Obry has provided some great information on the SAP Community Network and you can find the links below.